 Such is not the case in the United States – at least, not yet.
 While gap years are the norm in other developed countries, Americans just haven’t yet embraced the idea of abandoning the typical high school-to-college-to-climbing the career ladder route.
-At Meet, Plan, Go!, our goal is to alter that thinking through local meet-ups, an online community and training course, and an annual national event in 10 cities across North America.
+At Meet, Plan, Go!, our goal is to alter that thinking through local meet-ups, an online community and training course, and an annual event.

 We want to see a career break on every resume – and here’s why: